catalyst/mahara-module_objectfs/README.md

 - **Bucket**: S3 bucket name to store files in
 - **AWS region**: AWS API endpoint region to use.

+## Release 2.0.0 impact

+A major change in this release impacts all files stored in the module_objectfs_objects table.
+The ID stored in this table have changed from referencing the fileid to referencing the artefactid.

+If you have moved files to S3 and have not deleted local files, it is recommended to delete all records in the module_objectfs_objects and initiate the upload again.

+If you have moved files to S3 and have deleted local files, a script will need to be written to update the IDs from fileid to artefactid based on the file hash.
+This script has not been written in this release.
+We welcome merge requests to implement this change.

 ## Backporting

 If you are on an older mahara then you can backport the necessary API's in order to support this plugin.
 Use with caution!